Post-mortem of the Australian electricity Industry

 - Other problems are associated with inadequate competition in the retail markets caused by competition driving up costs or, in the wholesale market, caused by lack of competition driving up costs.

-In supporting a report of Australian Council of Learned Academies (ACOLA), issued today and prepared in cooperation with his Office of the Chief Scientist latest report, Finkel argues that we can have 50 per cent renewable energy and reliability if we spend $11 billion on batteries Frydenberg had said that goal would cost $50 billion, though he will happily spend something close to that in reaching and staying at 23.5 per cent.
+In supporting a report of Australian Council of Learned Academies (ACOLA), issued today and prepared in cooperation with his Office of the Chief Scientist, Finkel argues that we can have 50 per cent renewable energy and reliability if we spend $11 billion on batteries.
+Frydenberg had said that goal would cost $50 billion, though he will happily spend something close to that in reaching and staying at 23.5 per cent.

 The ACOLA report revisits the “winner picking’ opportunities that have so often been dangled before the community with renewables (who can forget Victoria’s seed money generously provided by Premier Bracks to create a world beating windmill blade facility that vanished without trace?
 Apparently everyone can).
 It does not say how much extra cost results from the forced displacement of fossil fuels by exotic renewables would add to this – probably, like Finkel, the report’s authors think it would be cheaper to go renewables.